Systematic Resources

 An excellent mycological glossary.

-The International Code of Botanical Nomenclature is the "rulebook" that governs the naming of all plants and fungi.
-The latest ICBN is the "Vienna" code from 2005.
-Older versions are also available: the "St. Louis" code from 1999 and the "Tokyo Code" from 1994.
-The ICBN is available in print from Koeltz Scientific Books.
+The International Code of Nomenclature for algae, fungi, and plants (ICN)is the "rulebook" that governs the naming of all fungi, plants, and algae.
+The latest ICN is the "Shenzhen" code from 2017.
+Previous was the "Melbourne" code from 2011.
+Older versions were called the International Code of Botanical Nomenclature (ICBN) and are available: the "Vienna" code from 2005 the "St. Louis" code from 1999, and the "Tokyo Code" from 1994.
+The ICN is available in print from Koeltz Scientific Books.

 - Singer Index